 Once the library has reached Orchestrator, it is stored either in the host feed or in the tenant feed, as configured on the Settings page.
 Details about libraries feeds here.

 Due to a NuGet limitation, you cannot publish libraries to locations that contain user-restricted subfolders using Windows environment path variables.

 - In the Release Notes category, type in the details about the version and other relevant information.
 Release notes for published projects are visible in the Packages section in Orchestrator.
 Please note that the Release Notes field accepts a maximum of 10,000 characters.

 - Add a New Version to the project, and check the Is Prerelease box to mark the version as

 alphaif needed.
 Please note that this automatically changes the project’s version schema to semantic.
+When publishing a new version of the file locally, make sure that the custom location does not already include a file with the same proposed version number.
 For more details about project versioning, check the About Automation Projects page.

 Release notes for published libraries are visible only in Orchestrator, due to a NuGet v3 limitation.

 - In the Library Settings category, set a name for the Activities Root Category or leave the default library name.
 This creates a new category for the reusable component in the Activities panel.
 Please note that the previously set root categories are memorized in the drop-down list.

 - Select the check box next to the Include Sources to package all